kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 ---

 <ol class="footnotes">
-<li>I returned the bear spray back where I purchased it in Tanabe, at <a href="https://www.instagram.com/stock_outdoor/">Stock Outdoors</a>.
-The owner gave us a discount.</li>
+<li>On the journey from Nachisan to Kyoto, I made a brief stop in Tanabe and returned the bear spray to <a href="https://www.instagram.com/stock_outdoor/">Stock Outdoors</a>, where I'd purchased it.
+The owner graciously gave us a discount on the return.</li>
 </ol>